 Who: Rising 10th and 11th graders

 What: A freedom-oriented program that takes the magic of being an Eden Village camper to the next level.
-Our 10th and 11th graders will live our EVW values with a special 5-6 day journey embedded into their 3 week camp session, with a choice between a Farm Journey or a Forest Journey.
+Our 10th and 11th graders will live our EVW values with a special Farm journey embedded into their 3 week camp session.

 Why?
 The Keter Experience allows our oldest campers to enjoy everything they know and love about a summer at EVW, while also providing a unique experience created just for them.
 Our teens are ready to experience a wild-adventurous-joyful-grounding-culmination-of-all-their-summers-at-camp summer!